mzemplenyi/mzemplenyi.github.io/climate.md

 </figure>

 </center>

+I am currently a fellow at the Urban Ocean Lab (UOL), a think tank whose mission is to develop climate and ocean policy for coastal cities.
+At UOL, my research has focused on offshore wind energy in the United States, as well as nature-based and hard infrastructure coastal resiliency solutions to protect cities from sea-level rise and storm water flooding.

-Over the past two years I have been involved with climate-focused groups and initiatives like the Harvard Center for Climate, Health, and the Global Environment (C-CHANGE), the Harvard Forward campaign, the Graduate Environmental Action Team, and the Harvard Science Policy Group.
+Additionally, over the past two years I have been involved with climate-focused groups and initiatives like the Harvard Center for Climate, Health, and the Global Environment (C-CHANGE), the Harvard Forward campaign, the Graduate Environmental Action Team, and the Harvard Science Policy Group.
 I have also attended workshops and events like those listed below to further my education on climate, energy, and sustainability issues.
-I am actively looking for fellowships and full-time roles in climate-related research and policy, so if you are looking for a collaborator, please reach out to me (email: mzemplenyi@g.harvard.edu).

 <strong style="font-size: 125%;"> Select workshops and symposia </strong>